Google Ads is the search platform with the most robust targeting options. But a Google Adwords IP exclusion was not

 As we have seen, the exclusion of an IP address is simple, whether done manually or automatically by a third party such as ClickCease.
 What you really need to ask yourself is WHY you are blocking an IP.

-If your industry or keyword is competitive it would be wise to check out what level of unwanted clicks you are facing on your AdWords campaign.
+If your industry or keyword is competitive, it would be wise to check out what level of unwanted clicks you face on your AdWords campaign.
 You can then decide if you want to block those IP addresses moving forward.
-It’s an excellent way to boost the performance of your ad campaigns as well as your business itself.
+It’s an excellent way to boost the performance of your ad campaigns and your business itself.